OpenZeppelin/erc20-onboarding/readme.md

 ### 3. Deploy the new upgradeable ERC20

-The first thing we have to do is to deploy our contracts' source code and the OpenZeppelin stdlib since we will be working on a local environment.
+The first thing we have to do is to deploy our contracts' source code.
+We will also need to deploy the OpenZeppelin stdlib since we will be working on a local environment.
 To do so please run the following command:
 ```sh
 zos push -n local --deploy-stdlib
 ```